fibo/fibo.github.io/_posts/2014-08-27-moving-from-blogger-to-github-pages.md

 ### Porting a post

-I will focus on post http://www.g14n.info/2013/07/how-to-install-dbdoracle.html, that is the most visited of my blog.
+I will focus on post [How to install DBD::Oracle](http://g14n.info/2013/07/how-to-install-dbdoracle), that is the most visited of my blog.

 See [Jekyll docs about how to write a post](http://jekyllrb.com/docs/posts/).